Skip to main content

 Planned Actions

 Crews will continue with “mop-up” operations, as allowed by weather conditions and subsequent impacts of the gusty winds.
-Engine crews and helicopters will be available for initial attack of new fires in the area, given the recent lightning.
+Crews and helicopters will be available for initial attack of new fires, given the recent lightning and several smoke reports in the area.

 Projected Incident Activity

-Fire behavior was minimal yesterday, with smoldering in the stump holes observed.
+Fire behavior was minimal.
 Little to no smoke was visible.

 Remarks

-Winds associated with passing thunderstorms will test the efficacy of constructed firelines and pose a major safety hazard due to the high density of “snags” and falling trees.
+Winds associated with passing thunderstorms have tested the efficacy of constructed firelines.
+Gusty winds pose a major safety hazard due to the high density of “snags” and falling trees.
 Additionally, the proximity of the fire location to recreation sites such as the Continental Divide Trail and the Silver Bow Archery Range in Thompson Park presents a further need for public awareness.
 The public is advised to stay out of these areas, as crews and helicopters continue their work.
 Ensuring firefighter safety and protecting life and property are of the utmost importance during any incident.

 Current Weather